How Does LPG – Propane Turn from Liquid to Gas?

 The term “pressure” refers to the average force per unit of area that the gas exerts on the inside walls of the gas bottle.

-(LPG Pressure-Temperature Chart shown)
+(LPG Vapour Pressure-Temperature Chart shown)

-Pressure is measured in kilopascals (kPa) or pounds per square inch (psi).
+LPG vapour pressure is measured in kilopascals (kPa) or pounds per square inch (psi).

 “Bar” is yet another unit of measure for pressure.